 Rarely do Whitman students get the chance to hear about the innovative projects and newsworthy accomplishments of classmates beyond their immediate friend group.
-The Pioneer sat down with several graduating seniors––with a diverse range of academic passions and other interests around campus––to...
+The Pioneer sat down with several graduating seniors––with a diverse range of academic passions and other interests around campus––to discuss ...
 Read more »

 The labels that have been assigned to current college-aged youth are endless, from the multitaskers and echo boomers, to the "Yes-We-Can" generation.
 The Pioneer sat down with Professor David Schmitz, the Robert Allen Skotheim Chair of History, to place a discussion of generational labels in its historical...
 Read more »